Part I: Planning Your Course

 2. EDIT OR WRITE OVERALL COURSE GOALS/LEARNING OUTCOMES

-The Goal: Articulate the essential knowledge (concepts, ideas, principles, relationships), skills, and attitudes/values you want students to remember and be able to apply at the end and after the course.
+The Goal: Articulate the essential knowledge (concepts, ideas, principles, relationships), skills, and attitudes/values you want students to remember and be able to apply at the end of the course and after.

 - In addition to four to six core content discipline-specific learning outcomes, consider including outcomes related to the digital and higher-order thinking skills you want students to acquire (e.g., analyze, synthesize, problem solve, collaborate).
 Also, students should be able to reflect and make connections among information learned in your course to other courses or disciplines, and the world in which they live).